j0serobles/newsScraper/README.md

 ![newsScraper landing page](https://github.com/j0serobles/newsScraper/blob/master/images/homepage.jpg)

 Cliking on an article's image or the "Read More" button below it opens the article in a new web browser tab.
 Following the "Be First to comment on this article" or "View Comments" link opens the "Comments" modal dialog for this article.
-Here, the user can review existing comments associated to th
+Here, the user can review existing comments other users have left for this article, and create a new one:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwNTAwMTk0OCwzMDM3OTIxNjhdfQ==
+eyJoaXN0b3J5IjpbLTE0NTY3MTYzNTksMzAzNzkyMTY4XX0=
 -->